jkPngu/jkPngu/README.md

 ##### Hey!
 I'm a highschooler interested in backend development.

-My current interest include Rust, C, C++, Assembly, and more.
+My current interest include C, C++, Assembly, and more.

 ```text
 From: 25 April 2022 - To: 25 April 2023